All feet change shape over time to some degree—they tend to get a little wider and a little flatter as we age. That’s normal.

 That would be a bunion, and even if it doesn’t bother too much you now, it will only get worse (and more painful) the longer you try to ignore it.

 Fortunately, treatments are available—and if you act quickly enough, you may even be able to avoid surgery, or at least delay it as long as possible.

 What Is a Bunion?

-Bunions are relatively common foot deformities that, as we said, are most obviously distinguished by the formation (and growth) of a large, bony bump along the inside of the foot, at the base of the big toe.
+Bunions are relatively common foot deformities that, as we said, are most obviously distinguished by the formation of a large, bony bump along the inside of the foot, at the base of the big toe.

 At the same time, the big toe itself becomes misaligned, drifting further and further toward the other toes.
 In a severe bunion, the big toe may even cross overtop the second toe.